 During the COP23 Conference, a SmartFlower was installed in Paris right outside the City Hall.(c) EDF ENR

 We now to come the SmartFlower’s real issue : its cost.
 Indeed, a SmartFlower comes at a whopping cost of between 15,000 and 23,000€, before tax is even added.
 Additionally, even if reselling part or all of the produced solar electricity to EDF or another supplier, savings will be very slow to appear.
 Self-consumption implies a very long return on investment, often over several decades.

 As a result, the SmartFlower is not affordable to all households, even though these can get financial aid from the State to fund their solar installation.
 The product still managed to seduce over 300 businesses, local authorities and private individuals by the end of 2017.

 - Module performance is guaranteed 25 years (at 80% of the initial performance).

 In November 2017, the Austrian company SmartFlower Energy Technology GmbH was declared bankrupt, having accumulated over 5.2 million euros of debt.
 The firm owed 20 creditors, and had not been able to become profitable through its sales in Europe, which led the SmartFlower to be discontinued across the continent.

-This said, the company’s US division, SmartFlower Solar, is getting on quite well (CEO of the division Jim Gordon owns all the SmartFlower intellectual property rights for the American continent, which makes SmartFlower Solar completely independent of its European counterpart).
+As for the company’s US division, SmartFlower Solar, is also getting on quite well (CEO of the division Jim Gordon owns all the SmartFlower intellectual property rights for the American continent, which makes SmartFlower Solar completely independent of its European counterpart).